Are you a military vet looking for a service dog?

 - You are currently a first responder who has a disability that affects your work

-- You are either disabled physically or have a hearing or vision impairment
+- You are either disabled physically and/or have PTSD

-- When you apply, you are willing to care for the needs of the service dog, such as nutrition, physical health, grooming, exercise, and more.
+- When you apply, you are willing to care for the needs of the service dog, such as nutrition, physical health, vet care, flea & tick medications, grooming, exercise, and more.